MicrosoftDocs/azure-devops-docs/docs/collaborate/markdown-guidance.md

 ## Links

 In pull request comments and wiki, HTTP and HTTPS URLs are automatically formatted as links.
-Also, you can link to work items by typing the # key and a work item ID, and then choosing the work item from the list.
+Also, within pull requests, you can link to work items by typing the # key and a work item ID, and then choosing the work item from the list.

 In markdown files and widgets, you can set text hyperlinks for your URL using the standard markdown link syntax: